googlearchive/android-dynamic-features/README.markdown

 Clone this repository, enter the top level directory and run <code>./gradlew tasks</code>
 to get an overview of all the tasks available for this project.

+## Testing dynamic delivery

+To test dynamic delivery with this sample, you'll need to upload it to the Google Play Store's internal testing channel.

+Before uploading, make sure to change the `applicationId` in `app/build.gradle`.

 ## Support